markqvist/LXMF/README.md

 Lightweight Extensible Message Format
 ==========

 LXMF is a simple and flexible messaging format and delivery protocol that allows a wide variety of implementations, while using as little bandwidth as possible.
-It is built on top of [Reticulum](https://github.com/markqvist/reticulum) and offers zero-conf message routing, end-to-end encryption and Perfect Forward Secrecy by default.
+It is built on top of [Reticulum](https://github.com/markqvist/reticulum) and offers zero-conf message routing, end-to-end encryption and Forward Secrecy by default.

 ## Structure